david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

 - Save hero stats after the match
+- Team screen that shows player's current heroes and reserves
+- Hero stats shown in roster preview

 ## Future Features (ordered by priority)